eman7blue/numismacraft/README.md

-# Coin Mod
+# Numismacraft

-Coin Mod is a mod for coin collecting in Minecraft made by Eman7blue.
+Numismacraft is a mod for coin collecting in Minecraft made by Eman7blue.
 It is a tech mod (meme).

 ![](https://raw.githubusercontent.com/eman7blue/numismacraft/1.18/src/main/resources/assets/numismacraft/misc/woah%20coins.png)
 woah coins